dzulfikarindzar/TESBackendMovies/README.md

 ## This project RESTful API use:
 1. NodeJS
 2. ExpressJS Framework
-3. PostgreSQL as DBMS
+3. PostgreSQL as DBMS with pgAdmin 4
-4. Postman for testing
+4. Postman for Testing API

 # Flowchart API
 This is an overview of my flowchart project